mascot4m/sf-lightning-styler/README.md

 - [ ] Chreate repo for Firefox version
 - [ ] Add _Ideas/Suggestions_ link or functionality
 - [ ] Add link to this repo
-- [ ] Add link to extension home page, a.k.a. here

 ## :loudspeaker: Aknowledgment
 - Matej Badal - his coding experiese made this extension wokring